cobyism/ghost-on-heroku/README.md

 #### Using with file uploads disabled

 Heroku app filesystems [aren’t meant for permanent storage](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), so file uploads are disabled by default when using this repository to deploy a Ghost blog to Heroku.
-If you’re using Ghost on Heroku with S3 file uploads disabled, you should leave all environment variables beginning with `S3_…` blank.
+If you’re using Ghost on Heroku with AWS S3 or Google Drive file uploads disabled, you should leave all environment variables beginning with `S3_…` and `GOOGLE_DRIVE_…` blank.

-#### Configuring S3 file uploads
+#### Configuring AWS S3 file uploads

 To configure S3 file storage, create an S3 bucket on Amazon AWS, and then specify the following details as environment variables on the Heroku deployment page (or add these environment variables to your app after deployment via the Heroku dashboard):